mikolajkania/mikolajkania.github.io/_posts/2017-02-19-how-to-add-data-to-solr-during-indexing.md

 ---
 layout: post
-title: How to add custom data to Solr document during indexing?
+title: How to add data to Solr document during indexing?
 tags:
 - solr
 - indexing